Pierre-Angelo/Projet-NAS/README.md

 The 3 main files are `generate_config.py`, `intent_file.json` and `reseau_demo\reseau_demo.gns3`.<br>
 If you are an **evaluator**, we recommend only reading sections **Quick config and lauch**, **Features (summary)** and **Behaviour and main gns3 file structure** .

 The objective of this project is to simulate complex networks using GNS3 to later develop a script to configure each router automatically.
-For this prject we will be using ipv4 connections on Cisco routers.
+For this project we will be using ipv4 connections on Cisco routers.

 ## Prerequisites